miekg/skydns2/README.md

 #### NS Records

 For DNS to work properly SkyDNS needs to tell peers its nameservers.
-This information is stored inside Etcd, in the key `local/skydns/dns/`.
+This information is stored inside etcd, in the key `local/skydns/dns/`.
 There multiple services maybe stored.
 Note these services MUST use IP address, using names will not work.
 For instance:

     curl -XPUT http://127.0.0.1:4001/v2/keys/skydns/local/skydns/dns/ns \